diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 2.4.
 API and Interface Documentation

-**What you can do:** Document your API contracts, method signatures, and interface boundaries to help Copilot understand system contracts and expected behaviors.
+**What we can do:** Document our API contracts, method signatures, and interface boundaries to help Copilot understand system contracts and expected behaviors.

 **Why this improves Copilot understanding:** Clear API and interface documentation helps Copilot understand the contracts and boundaries within your system.
 When Copilot knows the signatures, parameters, and expected behavior of your public APIs, it can suggest proper implementations and usage patterns.